-Last year, after spending much of my time studying and working on computers, I stumbled across Neil Postman’s book, “Technopoly.”
+After spending much of my time studying and working on computers, I stumbled across Neil Postman’s book, “Technopoly.”
 This book confirmed and brought to light many of the feelings that I’ve had about technology.
 These thoughts manifested themselves in the form of a short, handmade book titled “Protect Yourself From the Future.”
-I carry this book around with me as a reminder to not get sucked away in the “next cool thing” from technology.
-To learn to do things with my hands, and to remember that just as it is OK to turn on the computer once in a while, it is just as OK to turn the damn thing off.

 What should we fear?

 The future provides us with some of the greatest human qualities.
 It offers us hope, change, and opportunity.
 It allows us to dream, and assures us that when things are grim, they can get better.
 At the same time, if we invest too much in the future and forget the present and past in the process, we may find ourselves with a future void of those things which make it desirable.
 We shouldn’t fear the future, but we should fear the things it offers that are not compatible with our humanity.

 For centuries, the machine of industry has promised to solve our problems.
 It has promised to make life easier for us by doing all things that we hate to do.
 It has claimed to make life better, yet history has already proven that it has done none of these things.
 We think that we control it, but ultimately, it aims to control us.

 Are we really happier with a polluted our environment?
 Are we happier with the seemingly endless hours we must work to continually feed and nourish the machine?
 Are we satisfied limiting our humanity to only the daylight hours when we are not at work?

 In today’s society nearly everything must be able to prove its worth with numbers—everything must be calculated with precision and accuracy.
 The power of numbers is being used to argue every point imaginable.
 If you cannot make an opposing argument with numbers of your own, you have little chance to sway an opinion.